 Forensic Medical Exams

-New Hope is contracted with two pediatricians who are specially-trained in cases of sexual and physical abuse.
-After a child’s interview, DCS or law enforcement may recommend that the child have a forensic medical exam.
-Caregivers may also ask for one to be completed.
+New Hope partners with medical professionals who are specially trained in evaluating children for concerns of sexual or physical abuse.
+After a child’s forensic interview, Child Protective Services or law enforcement may recommend a forensic medical exam.
+Caregivers can also request that an exam be completed if they have concerns.

-Once the child’s interview is done and a medical exam has been requested, one of our Advocates will schedule the exam.
-If the abuse happened within 72 hours, a pediatrician will be called immediately for further consultation.
-The medical exam will be completed free of charge.
+Once a medical exam is requested, one of our Child & Family Advocates will schedule the appointment and walk caregivers through what to expect.
+If the reported abuse occurred within the last 72 hours, a medical professional will be contacted immediately for further consultation.
+All exams are provided free of charge.

 What is a forensic medial exam?